 Hindus from India have come here to worship Lord Shiva after having scaled several hills.
 A lot of people come here during Shrawan's month from locations like Ladania and Jayanagar to pray to Haleshi Mahadev.

-Fairs and festivals are conducted in the caves during the celebrations of Bhasmasur, Rama Navami, and Ganesh Chaturthi holidays.
+Fairs and festivals are held in the caves during the Bhasmasur, Rama Navami, and Ganesh Chaturthi holidays.

 Buddhism

 Mandarava and Padmasambhava discovered a variety of terma encoded by Dakini Sangwa Yeshe elementally in the cave.
-These termas are listed among Buddha Amitabha's longevity teachings and were issued at Bodhisattva Avalokiteswara's behest.
+These termas are listed among Buddha Amitabha's longevity teachings and were issued at the behest of Bodhisattva Avalokiteswara.

 Halesi Harmony: Faiths Unite